 While all Boise State community members receive any campus alert issued by Boise State, the College of Southern Idaho maintains its own emergency alert system known as Rave Alert.
-Boise State students attending classes at the College of Southern Idaho are encouraged to sign up for Rave Alert by emailing Boise State coordinator Christy Bowman at christybowman@boisestate.edu and providing your email address and phone number.
+Boise State students attending classes at the College of Southern Idaho are encouraged to sign up for Rave Alert by emailing Boise State coordinator Brian O'Rorke at brianororke@boisestate.edu and providing your email address and phone number.
 This information is then provided to CSI Security and your information will be entered into the CSI Rave system.